 RFID-enabled payment devices use radio waves to transmit payment information to a card reader.

-Other examples include contactless public transit cards and key fobs linked to payment systems for building or office entry.
+Examples include closed-loop systems like those used by festival attendees (e.g., RFID wristbands) or open-loop systems like contactless public transit cards and key fobs linked to payment systems for building or office entry.

 Businesses can integrate RFID technology for seamless in-person payments, store credits, tailored loyalty programs, and enhanced experiences.